Thomas Russell (rebel): Background

-Russell was born in Dromahane, County Cork to an Ascendancy family that, early 1770s, moved to Dublin when his father, a veteran of the American War, was appointed Captain of Invalids at the Royal Hospital, Kilmainham.
-At the age of fifteen, he sailed with his brother's regiment to India.
-In July 1783 he was commissioned an ensign in an infantry regiment and saw action in the Second Anglo-Mysore War.
+Russell was born in Dromahane, County Cork to an Ascendancy family that, early 1770s, moved to Dublin when his father, a veteran of the American Revolutionary War, was appointed Captain of Invalids at the Royal Hospital, Kilmainham.
+At the age of fifteen, he sailed with the 100th Regiment of Foot (Loyal Lincolnshire Regiment), his brother's regiment, to India.
+In July 1783 he was commissioned an ensign into the 100th Foot and saw action in the Second Anglo-Mysore War.
 At Cannanore he distinguished himself by carrying his wounded commanding officer from the battlefield.
 His services made him "favourably known" to Sir John Burgoyne and Lord Cornwallis.
 He was, however, disgusted by what he regarded as "the unjust and rapacious conduct pursued by the authorities in the case of two native women", and returned disaffected to Ireland in 1786.
 After briefly studying for the church ministry, he spent the next four years as a half-pay officer in Dublin pursuing studies of science, philosophy and politics.